What is RSV?

 What about infants and children?

-While not available yet, the vaccine Abrysvo has been approved for use in Australia in pregnant women as a protective measure for their babies in their first 6 months of life.
-A doctor will tell you if this immunisation is right for your child and will organise it for you.
+From 3rd February 2025, the vaccine Abrysvo is available for use in Australia in eligible pregnant women as a protective measure for their babies in their first 6 months of life.

 Is it free or do you need to pay for it?